USPP

 Before the election, partisanship in the impeachment debate escalated to a point where some Democrats seemed more intent on destroying the messenger than on contemplating the message, and some Republicans risked losing their critical faculties in the heat of their zeal to topple the president.

-As impeachment hearings proceed, it’s a cinch that a failure of bipartisanship and a lack of unity in Congress will be mirrored in the mood of the American people, portending a greater national malaise. . . .
+As impeachment hearings proceed, its a cinch that a failure of bipartisanship and a lack of unity in Congress will be mirrored in the mood of the American people, portending a greater national malaise. . . .

 As an indicator of the extent of voter apathy in the wake of partisan bickering, witness the state of Minnesota.
 With a viable third-party alternative in Jesse "The Body" Ventura, it recorded the highest voter turnout in the nation: 59.5 percent, in contrast to the national average of less than 37 percent, a fifty-year low.

-We have set sail on an uncharted course, ignoring the muted warning that our inability to reach a threshold level of national consensus on the meaning of ‘high crimes and misdemeanors’ should have sent a warning signal.
+We have set sail on an uncharted course, ignoring the muted warning that our inability to reach a threshold level of national consensus on the meaning of high crimes and misdemeanors should have sent a warning signal.
 But never mind.
 Take a lesson from the Titanic: If we pursue this matter long and far enough, we just may hit on something.

-Ignoring calls by congressional Democrats and the president’s legal counsel, the Republican Party stumbled into the impeachment inquiry and the midterm elections with little more than members’ subjective notions of appropriate grounds for impeachment.
+Ignoring calls by congressional Democrats and the presidents legal counsel, the Republican Party stumbled into the impeachment inquiry and the midterm elections with little more than members subjective notions of appropriate grounds for impeachment.
 More recklessly, in defiance of clear evidence that the majority of likely voters did not believe the president had committed an impeachable offense, it made little attempts in the election campaign to shape public opinion on the impeachment issue or to set an alternative agenda.
-Sorry, Mr. Gingrich – you should have seen it coming.
+Sorry, Mr. Gingrich you should have seen it coming.

 For the Republican Party to avoid making the same error twice it must proceed in a spirit of bipartisanship to forge a broad consensus on an acceptable yardstick for measuring what constitutes an impeachable offense.
 This is a problem that will not be resolved by further bloodletting or a search for scapegoats.
 If establishing legitimate grounds for impeachment is an insurmountable obstacle, perhaps we have no business proceeding with an impeachment inquiry at all.

 Nov.
-16, 1998 — Saddam feinted, Clinton flinched – a lesson in political personality.
+16, 1998 Saddam feinted, Clinton flinched a lesson in political personality.
 Time and again a malignant narcissist will prevail over an amorous narcissist in head-to-head confrontation when lives are at stake, all things being equal.
-Things are not equal of course, given the vast disparities in power between the United States and Iraq – so President Clinton may yet order the threatened air strikes from which he backed down this weekend for the second time since February.
+Things are not equal of course, given the vast disparities in power between the United States and Iraq so President Clinton may yet order the threatened air strikes from which he backed down this weekend for the second time since February.

-In politics, just a fraction of outcomes is dictated by leaders’ personal characteristics, though less so in authoritarian regimes than in democratic systems with their extensive systems of checks and balances.
+In politics, just a fraction of outcomes is dictated by leaders personal characteristics, though less so in authoritarian regimes than in democratic systems with their extensive systems of checks and balances.
 This principle, in fact, is the fatal flaw in the "Wag the Dog" scenario with reference to Clinton, rampant after air strikes in Afghanistan and Sudan last August following the U.S. embassy bombings in Kenya and Tanzania.

 This said, the point remains that on November 14, with air strikes less than one hour away, the battle of wills came down to a personal contest between Bill Clinton and Saddam Hussein.
-Driving a wedge between the U.S. and its allies, which just hours earlier had seemed to be speaking with one voice, Hussein – isolated even from his Arab neighbors – used one of the oldest tricks in the book: divide and rule.
-And Clinton, perhaps wisely, chose not to call Saddam’s bluff, keeping the door cracked open ever so slightly for a diplomatic resolution to the standoff.
+Driving a wedge between the U.S. and its allies, which just hours earlier had seemed to be speaking with one voice, Hussein isolated even from his Arab neighbors used one of the oldest tricks in the book: divide and rule.
+And Clinton, perhaps wisely, chose not to call Saddams bluff, keeping the door cracked open ever so slightly for a diplomatic resolution to the standoff.

 What light does an analysis of personal dynamics shed on this showdown?
 Saddam Hussein has been characterized in the political psychology literature (Post, 1991; Renshon, 1993) as a "malignant narcissist."
 These personalities have features of both the narcissistic and sadistic character structures, combined with a paranoid orientation.
 The core characteristics of malignant narcissism, according to psychoanalyst Otto Kernberg (1975, 1984) who originated the concept, are an arrogant sense of grandiosity, sadistic cruelty, suspiciousness, and a lack of remorse.

-My own study of Bill Clinton’s character reveals a blend of narcissistic and outgoing features, essentially devoid of sadism or paranoia.
+My own study of Bill Clintons character reveals a blend of narcissistic and outgoing features, essentially devoid of sadism or paranoia.
 Personality theorist Theodore Millon (1996) has called this amalgam "amorous narcissism," noting that its distinctive feature is "an erotic and seductive orientation" (p.
 410).
 Unlike malignant narcissists, the motives of amorous narcissists are rarely hostile or malicious in intent.
 Though highly ambitious and self-promoting, with a keen sense of self-preservation, they lack a "killer instinct."

-It is not that these personalities are entirely averse to hardball politics; it’s a case of being benignly arrogant without being fundamentally malignant.
+It is not that these personalities are entirely averse to hardball politics; its a case of being benignly arrogant without being fundamentally malignant.
 They are overconfident and inclined to take unwarranted risks; however, these risks are typically self-indulgent, not aggressive or malevolent.
 Rather than use force to overpower their opponents, they rely on personal charm, persuasive skills, and craftiness to outflank their adversaries.

-In recent months these personal qualities have been clearly evident in President Clinton’s ability to maintain his self-confidence and retain a following in the face of adversity.
+In recent months these personal qualities have been clearly evident in President Clintons ability to maintain his self-confidence and retain a following in the face of adversity.
 However, there is also more specific evidence that Bill Clinton, in all his hubris, believes he can talk Saddam Hussein into submission.
 In 1993, the New York Times reported president-elect Clinton as saying, "I think that if he [Saddam] were sitting here on the couch I would further the change in his behavior" (Excerpts, 1993, p.
 A8).

 History may yet show that, with reference to foreign policy, the inflated confidence implicit in this statement equals the personal lapse of judgment to which the president admitted in his August 17 address to the nation.
 On the upside, President Clinton this weekend may have salvaged international support for future U.S. military action against Iraq.
 Indeed, one of his particular personality strengths is consensus building.
 On the downside, he may have simply delayed the inevitable.

-Given Saddam’s personality profile and his history of duplicity, President Clinton in all likelihood will be tested yet again.
-And given Bill Clinton’s conflict-averse personality style, it remains to be seen whether he makes good on his pledge to strike decisively and without warning when that time finally comes, as no doubt it will.
+Given Saddams personality profile and his history of duplicity, President Clinton in all likelihood will be tested yet again.
+And given Bill Clintons conflict-averse personality style, it remains to be seen whether he makes good on his pledge to strike decisively and without warning when that time finally comes, as no doubt it will.

 William Jefferson Clinton: The Character Behind the Charges

 Dec.
-11, 1998 — Tomorrow the House Judiciary Committee will vote on four articles of impeachment against President Clinton: two counts of perjury and one each of obstruction of justice and abuse of power.
+11, 1998 Tomorrow the House Judiciary Committee will vote on four articles of impeachment against President Clinton: two counts of perjury and one each of obstruction of justice and abuse of power.
 Impeachment is a politically infused quasi-legal process.
 Thus, when articles of impeachment are debated on the floor of the House next week, members of Congress will be mindful of matters of law, Constitutional constraints, public opinion, political expediency, and the character of William Jefferson Clinton.

 The Meaning of Character